11 plus — The Blog | The Exam Coach

 COURSE RESOURCES

-Worksheets, homework and class notes are sent out before the start of the course.
+Worksheets, model answers, homework and class notes are sent out before the start of the course.
 These can either be printed or viewed digitally.
 For all workshops, students receive:

 1. A worksheet to complete in the workshop.